-That the thoughts of many hearts may be revealed – The rejection of the Messiah by the Jewish rulers will sufficiently prove that they sought the honor which comes from the world, and not that honor which comes from God, because they rejected Jesus, merely for the reason that he did not bring them a temporal deliverance.
-So the very Pharisees, who were loud in their professions of sanctity and devotedness to God, rejected Jesus, and got him crucified, because his kingdom was not of this world.
+That the thoughts of many hearts may be revealed – The rejection of the Messiah by the Jewish rulers will sufficiently prove that they sought the honour which comes from the world, and not that honour which comes from God, because they rejected Jesus, merely for the reason that He did not bring them a temporal deliverance.
+So the very Pharisees, who were loud in their professions of sanctity and devotedness to God, rejected Jesus, and had him crucified, because His kingdom was not of this world.
 Christ and His gospel exposes hearts.
-Be careful the same doesn’t have to you just because Jesus didn’t fulfill or match what you expected.
+Be careful the same doesn’t have to you just because Jesus didn’t fulfil or match what you expected.
 You could go the same way; the same could happen to you (viz Romans 11).

 This baby would bring a sword to divide parents from children, family even the inner heart of the individual.
 Well that is to be expected given the nature of the Word of God (Heb 4:12) and that the fact that he is the Living Word, the Word made flesh.

 Adversity doesn’t build character, it reveals it!Rick Godwin